gethomepage/homepage/docs/widgets/authoring/index.md

 ---
-title: Homepage Widget Guides
+title: Guides & Tutorials
-description: How to create and configure Homepage widgets.
+description: Learn how to create and customize widgets in Homepage.
+Explore translations, widget components, widget metadata, proxy handlers, and making API calls.
+icon: fontawesome/solid/graduation-cap
 ---

 Widgets are a core component of Homepage.
 They are used to display information about your system, services, and environment.

 ## Overview

-If you are new to Homepage widgets, and are looking to create a new widget, please follow along with the guide here: [Widget Guide](guide.md).
+If you are new to Homepage widgets, and are looking to create a new widget, please follow along with the guide here: [Widget Tutorial](tutorial.md).

 ### Translations